AdobeDocs/commerce-merchant-services.en/help/payment-services/connect.md

 >[!NOTE]
 >
->Need help with accessing your My Account dashboard?
-Check out [Create a Commerce account](https://docs.magento.com/user-guide/magento/magento-account-create.html){target="_blank"}.
+>Need help with accessing your [!UICONTROL My Account] dashboard?
+See [Create a Commerce account](https://docs.magento.com/user-guide/magento/magento-account-create.html){target="_blank"} in our core user guide.

 A given API key pair is valid for all Commerce Services in an environment, so if you already have Commerce Services configured for your Commerce instance your API key pair is already present in the Admin.
 If your private API key is lost, a new API key pair must be generated and applied to the Commerce Services configuration in the Admin.